gtalarico/pyairtable/docs/source/orm.rst

             api_key = "keyapikey"

-Once you have a class, you can create new objects to represent your Airtable records.
+Once you have a model, you can create new objects to represent your Airtable records.
 Call :meth:`~pyairtable.orm.Model.save` to save the newly created object to the Airtable API.